 top of page

-How Motherhood Helped my Career
+How Motherhood Helped My Career

-‘So, what did you do for the 1.5 year in between?’
 I must say, this statement made my heart race faster than my morning jog.
 It made me feel like blubbering fool as I tried to ‘corporatize’ my time as a stay-at-home mum (SAHM).
 There’s apparently even a term for it; the ‘mummy gap’.

 So now here I am, at a job interview ready to get back to work, when I am asked the dreaded question about what exactly I was up to during those 1.5 years.
 There seems to be a perception that when women take some time off to be mothers, they also willfully sell off their brain cells, one feed at time.